yanivyacoby/a-guide-to-your-phd/guide.md

 whether on a technical problem, a life decision, support, etc.

 _We encourage you to get to know [John Girash](https://scholar.harvard.edu/girash/home)_.
-John is the Director of Graduate Education and and Ann is the Graduate Academic Program Administrator;
-they are invested in your experience and your well-being and are here to support you.
+John is the Director of Graduate Education and is invested in your experience and your well-being.
-They will work with you to resolve any problem you encounter throughout your PhD.
+He will work with you to resolve any problem you encounter throughout your PhD.

 > **How to get to know more faculty?**
 * You can take their classes and attend their office hours.